Take Our E-Punch Survey!

-Escape the heat of the deserts and enjoy a weekend of Orienteering in the cool pines near Prescott.
-There will be 3 separate events held over the weekend: A "sprint" course on Saturday afternoon, a Night-O Saturday evening, and Classic courses on Sunday morning.
+Escape the heat of the deserts and enjoy a weekend of Orienteering in the cool pines near Flagstaff.
+There will be a Night-O Saturday evening and Score-O on Sunday morning.

 For more information about GPHXO events, go to their website.